 As previously mentioned, you’ll be creating the distinct speculoos flavors in a saucepan (i.e. no baking required!).
 You’ll be toasting the almond flour until fragrant, then subsequently adding in the spices and the butter until you get a nice speculoos paste.

-You can then cream it with a stick blender (or food processor) and leave it as a pure butter or add in some nice and creamy almond butter to soften it up (our preferred version!).
-Just note that the pure-butter version works great to blend with your coffee and make some bulletproof gingerbread lattes.
+You can then blend it with a stick blender (or food processor) and leave it as a pure butter or add in some nice and creamy almond butter to soften it up (my preferred version!).
+Just note that the pure-butter version works great to blend with your coffee and make some bulletproof gingerbread lattes (!!).

 While the added almond butter version is supreme as a spread and fat bombs.
 Now how much almond butter you add is up to you.
-We like a roughly 2:1 ratio of speculoos butter to almond butter (i.e. 20 tablespoons of speculoos to 10 of almond).
-But add it in to suit your taste buds.
+I like a roughly 2:1 ratio of speculoos butter to almond butter (i.e. 20 tablespoons of speculoos to 10 of almond).
+But feel free to add it in to suit your taste buds.

 - 160 g almond flour